gjbex/training-material/Python/README.md

     Jupyter notebook to illustrate using pandas interactively.
 1. `Paramiko`: a few examples of using the Paramiko library for SSH to remote hosts.
+1. `Pitfalls`: illusttrations of pitfalls when coding Python due to non-trivial semantics.
 1. `PhraseIndexer`: parses a text file to find the line number on which a given eet of phrases occurs.
 1. `Profiling`: a few examples of how to use profilers for Python.